Sia Petra irrigation drainage

 I went into Petra blind, no real research, no real idea of what to expect; I prefer to keep things a mystery so I feel like I’m discovering them myself.
 However, I will provide you a little background in order to kick off my week of blogging about Petra.

 The city of Petra achieved its greatest importance under the Nabateans, an ancient people whose original homeland was in northeastern Arabia.
 They migrated westward in the 6th century BC and eventually settled at Petra.
 The Nabateans were master merchants.
 They achieved this title due to their monopoly on the caravan spice trade that involved China, Egypt, Greece, and India and passed from the Arabian interior to the coast.
-By the 1st century BC the Nabataean kingdom extended from Damascus in the north to the Red Sea in the south, and Petra was home to as many as 30,000 people.
-It was during this period that the most impressive structures of Petra were built, including the Treasury, the Great Temple and the Qasr el-Bint el-Faroun.
+By the 1st century BC, the Nabataean kingdom had extended from Damascus in the north to the Red Sea in the south, and Petra was home to as many as 30,000 people.
+It was during this period that the most impressive structures of Petra were built, including the Treasury, the Great Temple, and the Qasr el-Bint el-Faroun.
 If you are an ancient history buff and want to know more, then I suggest checking out Wikipedia.

 The long downward entrance to Petra through the Siq is memorable – especially when there aren’t any tourists around.
-I forced myself to get up early in order to experience the entrance without the onslaught of tourists groups.
+I forced myself to get up early in order to experience the entrance without the onslaught of tourist groups.
 The Siq is a mile-long narrow gorge leading into the city of Petra, emerging dramatically in front of the Treasury along the way.
 Here’s your first view of the ancient entrance…completely solitary…you can imagine what it was like to be there thousands of years ago.
 However, nothing will bolt you back into the present day like a 4X4!

 Leave a Reply